Go therefore and make disciples of all nations, baptizing them in the name of the Father, and of the Son and of the Holy

 The Parents’ Commitment

 Baptism is the first step in the making of a Christian.
 Following Baptism, your child begins the journey of Faith toward full membership in the Catholic Church by the eventual celebration of his/ her First Communion and Confirmation.
 Parents are asked to nurture the faith life of their baptized child each step along the way.
 This is the commitment you are making to God on your child’s baptismal day.

 The Role of Godparents

 What will Happen at the Celebration?

 - Reception of the Child.
 All are greeted and the parents and godparents are questioned about their intentions and the child is claimed for Christ by the sign of the Cross.

 - Preparatory Rites.
 After a short prayer, the child is anointed with the Oil of Catechumens for spiritual strength.

 - Rite of Baptism.
 This includes the blessing of the water, the vows of renunciation, the profession of faith, the Baptism, an anointing with Sacred Chrism, the clothing with a white garment and the lighting and presentation of the baptismal candle.

 - Concluding Rites.
 The Lord’s Prayer is recited by all, followed by the final blessing and dismissal.

 When are Baptisms Celebrated?

-The celebration of Baptism normally occurs on the third Sunday of the month at 12:30 pm.
+The celebration of Baptism normally occurs on the first and third Sunday of the month at 11:30 am.
 Consideration for other times may be accommodated based upon the Parish schedule and the Pastor’s permission.